 Schizophrenia is a mental illness where people experience delusions, hallucinations, disorganised speech or behaviour, and reduced expression and motivation.

 Bipolar disorder and schizophrenia can both be managed with professional help.
-Many people who experience these low prevalence mental illnesses lead productive and valuable lives such as the stories below.
+Many people who experience these low prevalence mental illnesses lead productive and valuable lives.

 Black Dog Institute – provides information on bipolar disorder including its causes, treatments and how to seek help.

-SANE Australia – provides many comprehensive factsheet and guides for those with a low prevalence mental illness, their carers, and the general public.
-These include:
+SANE Australia – provides many comprehensive factsheets and guides for those with a low prevalence mental illness, their carers, and the general public.

 SANE also has Lived Experience Forums where people can share their experiences with mental illness, including bipolar disorder and schizophrenia, and connect with others.